 Dillen received her B.A. from Yale University and her law degree from the University of California, Berkeley, where she graduated Order of the Coif.

-Prior to joining the founding team of the Northeast regional office in 2008 and becoming VP of Litigation: Climate & Energy in 2013, Abigail Dillen worked as a staff attorney in the Northern Rockies regional office.
-These recollections were written during her time in Montana.
+Prior to joining the team that opened the Northeast regional office in 2008, Abigail Dillen worked in the Northern Rockies regional office.
+This recollection was written during her time in Montana.

 Fighting for my backyard in Bozeman, Montana, means fighting for places like Yellowstone and Glacier National Parks and thousands of acres of National Forest land that are still roadless and still wild.
 For me, knowing that these places exist—and that creatures like grizzly bears still live in them—is a necessity.
 Living beside them is an indescribable luxury.
 Just the view from my kitchen window makes it impossible to forget how much the work in our Northern Rockies office matters.